 Did you know that the median American household only has $11,500 in savings?
 It’s not uncommon to have unexpected events occur in life, such as the loss of a job, a major health event, or your car breaks down.
-Chances of that $11,500 lasting very much longer than a couple months if you lose your job, are slim to none!
+Chances of that $11,500 lasting very much longer than a couple of months if you lose your job are slim to none!

 Imagine if you started making money as early as possible, and started saving, investing and planning for the future, years in advance as compared to everyone else?
 You’ll have surpassed the average savings of the median American household before you’re even in college!

 Enjoy Financial Rewards as A Kid